-There are varying degrees of influencer and inevitably as they have become more powerful and prevalent they have come with varying levels of value for different campaign types.
+There are varying degrees of influencers and inevitably as they have become more powerful and prevalent they have come with varying levels of value for different campaign types.
 Remember with influencers that the vast majority of them aren’t celebrities in the traditional form of the word.
 Although hugely popular and well know within their respective circles, outside of their audience you will likely have never seen or heard of them.
 With the exception of a handful of influencers who have risen to global stardom they really do come in a myriad of styles and sizes.

 What Is Influencer Marketing?

 Using someone within the public spotlight to promote and endorse a product isn’t new.
 We have used singers, actors and sportspeople to try and encourage the public to buy anything from cigarettes in the 60’s to soft drinks and diet plans today.
 The difference between influencer marketing and sponsorship deals is that influencer marketing is proven to be far more effective.
 This comes down to the type of personal relationship influencers have gained with their audience, or community as they like to call it.
 Their community feel like they know them as a friend and have a vested interest in their daily lives.

 Celebrities tend to have a disconnected relationship with their fans.
 They may post regularly on social media and do public appearances but their fans primarily follow them as a result of their talent rather than their personality.
 Because of this when compared to influencers we actually see a drop in the effectiveness of endorsement campaigns than their influencer counterparts.

 In a study in 2018, shanebarker.com broke down some differences between the effectiveness of traditional celebrities and influencers in terms of marketing a brand.
 This is some of what they found: